 New Music, Old Recording

-Kudos to Wergo for reissuing the out of print Nonesuch recording of Morton Subotnick's The Wild Beasts (1978).
+Kudos to Wergo for reissuing the out-of-print Nonesuch recording of Morton Subotnick's The Wild Beasts (1978).
 This work is wild indeed, with Subotnick exploring the more comical side of the trombone alongside his signature electronics.
 Also included is After The Butterfly (1979), with Mario Guarneri as the adventurous trumpet soloist playing Subotnick's witty score with aplomb.
-If there is a butterfly being described it is a rather bumptious and quirky creature.
+If a butterfly is being described it is a rather bumptious and quirky creature.
 As the cover says, these are "Landmark Recordings" and it is good to have them readily available again.

 Sample the works mentioned with this handy playlist - then follow through with the complete recordings of anything that catches your ear.